salkinstitute/thirty-minute-thursday/10-06-2022/README.md

 # Docker Part 1

 ## Here's what we'll cover:
-  1. Essential Docker and docker-compose commands.
-  2. Using containers from DockerHub (including our private repo).
-  3. Customizing Docker file
+  1. Why use Docker?
+  2. Run a command on a specific version of php or python with a disposable container.
-  4. Running a stack with docker-compose
+  3. Run a stack using a docker-compose in your code-repo.
-  5. Env and using envs being essential
-  6. Share .sh scripts to make life easier
+  4. Make your containers available on DockerHub so that you can also deploy remotely.
+  5. Changing env variables (from .env) instead of changing code for different deployments or container roles.
+  6. Examples
+  7. Helpful scripts

 #### Video Link
 ### Pre-requisites